-Motion palpation, a technique developed by Belgian chiropractor Henri Gillet, is an important part of the Chiropractic examination.
+Motion palpation, a technique developed by Belgian chiropractor Henri Gillet, is an important part of the chiropractic examination.

 Here is where there is considerable variation depending on your condition, and your Chiropractor's preferred treatment protocol.
 One chiropractor might prefer using a Thompson drop treatment (my first choice), another frank manipulation, an activator, SOT pelvic blocks, McManus traction... all of these have their place, one perhaps more suited to your condition that another.

-Then say to yourself, honestly is this improving?
-If not, well, you know what to do!
-It's time to get help for sciatica pain ...
+Then, say to yourself, in all honesty, is this improving?
+If not, well, you know what to do.
+It's time to get help.